-The big skies, sprawling landscapes, and deep history of the American Southwest all draw me in, and they'll all keep me coming back again and again.
-After multiple trips to this part of the country, I'm still discovering new things to see and do each time.
+The big skies, sprawling landscapes, and deep history of the American Southwest all draw me in, and will keep me coming back again and again.
+After multiple trips to this part of the country, I'm still discovering new things to see and do each time I visit.

 First of all, let's define what the “American Southwest” actually is.
 It's obviously a geographical region of the United States.
 But just like with the Midwest, the Southwest can be defined differently depending on who you ask.

 In general, though, the Southwest is going to definitely include the states of Utah, Arizona, and New Mexico, and can also include parts of other states like Nevada, Colorado, and even California.

 To me, the Southwest makes for the best road trip destination.
 There's a lot to see (national parks! monuments! historic sites! deserts! mountains!) in a fairly small area that's easily accessible from most of the rest of the US.